mrchristensen/Catmatch/README.md

 ./catmatch lorem-ipsum.txt

-and the value of the environment var CATMATCH_PATTERN was al, then the output would be:
+and the value of the environment var CATMATCH_PATTERN was al (ie, the command would be: env CATMATCH_PATTERN=al ./catmatch lorem-ipsum.txt), then the output would be:

 1234